wanyoike-max/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * Script 2 shows us how to print the alphhabet in lower case

 * Script 3 shows us how to print the alphabet in lower and uppercase with a new line

+* Script 4 shows us how to print the alphabet in lowercase with the exemption of q and e